agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 -----------

 ## RL algorithms for MDPs
-The Bandit problem is a very simple MDP with discrete actions and a single state.
-We now consider RL algorithms for learning arbitrary discrete MDPs.
-The goal is typically to learn a policy that achieves high reward as quickly as possible.
+The Bandit problem is a one-state MDP.
+We now consider RL algorithms for learning discrete MDP's with any number of states.
 Algorithms are either *model-based* or *model-free*:

 1. *Model-based* algorithms learn an explicit representation of the MDP's transition and reward functions.
 These representations are used to compute a good policy.